 The self-assessment form will consist of 23 questions, asking you to score your mental health and wellbeing using different tools.
 The tools used to measure wellbeing are the Patient Health Questionnaire (PHQ9), which measures the severity of depression, a Generalised Anxiety Disorder assessment (GAD7) and the Short Warwick-Edinburgh Mental Wellbeing Scale (SWEMBWS).
 The self-assessment form will be completed at the initial IAG session, in session 1, session 3 and again at the end of the course.
 The scores from the end of the course will be compared with those from the beginning and used to measure any improvements in mental wellbeing.

 We are very keen to have both the ‘before’ and ‘after’ mental wellbeing scores from each research participant, as these form a large part of the research data.
 If you are absent when the self-assessments are completed at the end of your course, we will send the form to you in the post along with a stamped address envelope and ask for it to be returned to Friends Centre, the lead partner in this project.

 Many of the partners will be offering courses at their own centres.
 Enrolments will be managed by partners individually so if you’re interested in taking part in a course not being delivered by Friends Centre, you would need to contact the course provider to enrol.

-When they are announced, you will be able to find details of the courses courses running at Friends Centre on our Self-Health course page.
-If there are no courses on this page, then there are currently no courses available.
+When they are announced, you will be able to find details of the courses courses running at Friends Centre in the current Self Health brochure.